Home

 Gilliard, Fitzpatrick, Garrettson & Evans

 According to Evans’ family postings on the back of portraits by Rembrandt Peale, of Philadelphia, which he painted in 1815, John Gilliard (1781 – 1826) married Letitia Fitzpartick (1783 – 1824) and they had a daughter, Mary Anne Gilliard.
 In the next generation Mary Anne married Benjamin McCombs Evans.
 Mary Anne and Benjamin’s son, Henry Cotheal Evans, married Mary Elizabeth Garrettson.
-The next generation is corroborated above, Frank Garrettson Evans married Olivia Walter Cook and they had two sons: Frank Garrettson Evans, Jr. and Henry Cotheal Evans, which ties the Evans clan back with the Cooks.
+The next generation is corroborated above, Frank Garrettson Evans married Olivia Walter Cook, who is the granddaughter of Thomas U. Walter (architect of the US Capitol dome).
+Frank G. Evans and Olivia Walter Cook had two sons: Frank Garrettson Evans, Jr. and Henry Cotheal Evans, and one daughter, Olivia Walter Evans, who died in childhood.
+These family names tie the Evans clan back with the Cooks, from Philadelphia.

 How Benjamin McCombs Evans came to the US, or who his ancestors were, have not been fully researched.